-I was thinking; let’s combine the history of science with a stroll in Copenhagen!.
+Let’s combine the history of science, learning science and strolling along the beautiful streets of Copenhagen!.
 What could be better!?
 I love the fabulous stories, fun facts, quotes and myths related to science and tech.
+I’m Johanne de Leon, MSc. in physics and founder of Science Tours CPH.
 I’m also a mother of two and a science teacher/communicator based in Charlottenlund, just north of Copenhagen.
-I teach physics and mathematics at a high school in Østerbro, Copenhagen, and mathematics at DTU, The Danish Technical University.
+I teach physics and mathematics at a high school in Østerbro, Copenhagen, and mathematics at DTU (The Danish Technical University).
 In particular, I find it interesting how science develope.
 Often, it is surprising stories, entirely different from what you expect.
-I strongly believe, that – a long stretch of the way – these matters can be explained in a non-complicated way to anyone who is curious.
+I believe, that – a long stretch of the way – these matters can be explained in a non-complicated way to anyone who is curious.
 That is exactly my primary goal of Science Tours CPH; to explain the science in an easy-to-comprehend way, without compromising the science!

 Update spring 2023